 - Black Pepper Popcorn – Pour the popped popcorn in a baking pan, remove unpopped kernels, spray with vegetable cooking spray and sprinkle with ground black pepper and some salt.

-- BBQ Popcorn – Pour the popped popcorn in a baking pan, remove unpopped kernels, spray with vegetable cooking spray and sprinkle with bbq seasonings (I use McCormick’s GrillMates Brown Sugar Bourbon…I would send you a link, but their site only shows disgusting pictures of grilled meat with this product.
-So just write it down and buy some.
-Or some other kind of BBQ seasoning)
+- BBQ Popcorn – Pour the popped popcorn in a baking pan, remove unpopped kernels, spray with vegetable cooking spray and sprinkle with bbq seasonings (I use McCormick’s GrillMates Brown Sugar Bourbon, or any kind of BBQ seasoning).

 We love making up a bowl of popcorn and watching a movie on a Friday night.
 In fact, between you and me and the seat cushions, we will make a batch of this stuff and sneak it into the movie theaters too.
 Don’t tell anyone I told you that.
 Mkay?

 I don’t want to get kicked out of the theater.
-But I also don’t want to eat that $20 container of movie theater popcorn that’s covered in chemicals and fat and salt and whatever else.
-You know most of those workers are high school aged kids and I used to work at a high school.
-I know there’s a “whatever else” or two that happens sometimes.
-If you’re gonna buy the popcorn in the theater, just be sure to be extra nice to the kids working behind the counter. 🙂
+But I also don’t want to eat that $20 container of movie theater popcorn that’s covered in chemicals and fat and salt!

 Vegan Popcorn Brands